Notion AI for Virtual Assistants: Use Cases, Workflows & Automation Stack (2026)

 How do I set up AI Autofill in Notion?

-What are the best Notion AI prompts for virtual assistants?
+What are the best Notion AI templates for virtual assistants?

 Glossary: Key Notion and Notion AI Terms for Virtual Assistants

-Notion AI The AI assistant integrated directly into the Notion workspace, generates content, summarizes pages, populates database fields, and answers questions about workspace content without requiring a separate tool.
+Notion AI The AI assistant integrated directly into the Notion workspace.
+Generates content, summarizes pages, populates database fields, and answers questions about workspace content without requiring a separate tool.
+Full capabilities available on the Business plan ($20/month).

 Ask Notion A Notion AI feature that allows natural language queries across the entire workspace, searching pages and databases to return contextual answers.

 Notion Database A structured table in Notion where each row is a page with its own properties (fields).
-Used for task management, content calendars, CRMs, and SOP libraries in VA workflows.
+Used for task management, content calendars, CRMs, SOP libraries, and billing trackers in VA workflows.

 Notion AI Workflow A repeatable sequence of Notion AI operations applied to a specific VA task, from collecting raw input to generating structured output, with defined prompts for each step.